davetang/romim/README.md

 # How to modify package

 The functions are in the `R` directory and you can modify them as you please.
+If you modify the documentation in these files, you will need to run document(); see below.

 ~~~~{.bash}
 ls R